atlassian/escalator/docs/configuration/nodegroup.md

 Tag ASG and Fleet Request resources used by Escalator with the metatdata key-value pair `k8s.io/atlassian-escalator/enabled`:`true`.
 Tagging doesn't alter the functionality of Escalator.
 Read more about tagging your AWS resources [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html).

+### `max_node_age`

+`max_node_age` allows the configuration of a maximum age for nodes in the node group when the node group has scaled down to the minimum node group size.
+When at the minimum node grop size, Escalator will trigger a scale up by a minimum of 1 if there are any nodes exceeding this max node age in an effort to have the old node rotated out.

+This is to ensure that nodes in the node group are kept relatively new to pick up any changes to the launch configuration or launch template.

+When not at the minimum, the natural scaling up and down of the node group will ensure new nodes are introduced to the node group.

+This is an optional feature and by default is disabled.